LucasDachman/greenhouse/README.md

 The fan and mister are controlled by the SHT3X sensor.
 Each is enabled or disabled according to a hysteresis. i.e., if the temperature is above a certain threshold, the fan is turned on.
 If the temperature is below a certain threshold, the fan is turned off.
 The same applies to the mister, but with humidity instead of temperature.

+### Data Uploading

+The data is sent to AWS IoT core as JSON at a certain interval using MQTT.
+The data includes the temperature, humidity, and soil moisture readings from each sensor.
+The data is sent in a single message to reduce the number of messages sent to AWS IoT core.

+In addition, alerts are triggered when pumps are activated.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.